attiasas/open-interactive-simulation-deployer/README.md

    gradlew deployProject
    ```

+The artifacts intended for distribution will be created within your project's `build` directory.
+Inside this directory, you'll find a folder named `OIS` containing zip files tailored for each platform configuration specified in your project's configuration file.

-> **Distributing on the Desktop Platform:**
+> **Publishing to Desktop Platform:**
 >
 > Note that the generated zip files are specific to the platform they were built on.
 > For instance, generate the distribution task on a Windows machine for Windows distribution and on a Linux machine for Linux distribution.

-The artifacts intended for distribution will be created within your project's `build` directory.
-Inside this directory, you'll find a folder named `OIS` containing zip files tailored for each platform configuration specified in your project's configuration file.
+> **Publishing to Android Platform:**
+>
+> Note that the generated apk is unsigned and should be signed before distribution.

 ---
 ## 🐞 Reporting Issues